George Euripides Tragos

-George Euripedes Tragos (born in Chicago, Illinois on July 15, 1949) is a Criminal Defense and Personal Injury attorney located in Clearwater, Florida.
-He has participated in a number of cases that have received national attention; these include the Terri Schiavo case, a civil suit against Nick Hogan, and the Stephen Coffeen case in which he successfully argued what has been dubbed the "Red Bull defense".
-He is senior partner in the Law Firm of Tragos and Sartes, PA.
+George Euripedes Tragos (born July 15, 1949) is a criminal defense and personal injury attorney located in Clearwater, Florida.
+Tragos was born in Chicago, Illinois, and has participated in a number of cases that have received national attention; these include the Terri Schiavo case, a civil suit against Nick Hogan, and the Stephen Coffeen case in which he successfully argued what has been dubbed the "Red Bull defense".
+He is senior partner at the personal injury law firm Tragos, Sartes & Tragos, PA.